-By luck, two of the Mega pins associated with Timer 1 are directly under the DIRA and DIRB pins of an Arduino Motor Shield or pin compatible shield; pins 12 and 13.
+By luck, two of the Mega pins associated with Timer 1 are directly under the DIRA and DIRB pins of an Arduino Motor Driver; pins 12 and 13.
 Therefore, the combination of a Mega and this shield will automatically use high accuracy for both tracks.

 However, an Uno’s pins do not line up with this shield.
 In order to use high accuracy mode, you would have to change the signal pin assignments and use a jumper wire.